Micheleeeeeeee/SillyCore/README.md

 - Message: 'Modify'
 - Message: 'a'

+## Reporting Bugs

+Think there's a bug?
+Great!
+Report it in the issues page.

+### Bug Reporting Guide

+Before anything, check:
+- Is this bug worth reporting?
+- Has this bug already been reported?

+### Bug Reporting Format

+Follow this format when reporting bugs:

+Title: Some commands are incorrectly sending messages, as well as some not using the lang.yml messages.

+### Bug

+Plugin: 1.0-developer (NEVER say 'latest')
+Minecraft Version: 1.17.1 (NEVER say 'latest')
+Server: Paper (Server version also helpful)

+### What should happen:

+Commands should output their correct messages, by being grabbed from the lang.yml file.

+### What happens:

+Some of the messages either aren't formatted correctly, or simply not from the lang.yml.

+### How to reproduce:

+Use some of the commands in the plugin, (/invview and /tp are bugged iirc)

 ## Compiling

 The plugin currently uses the OpenJDK ARM Java 17 to compile with maven.
 To compile, `cd` into the root folder of the plugin